-- You want a weighted blanket to use all year.
-Let’s be honest; weighted blankets can sleep hot.
+- Those want a weighted blanket to use all year.
+Let’s be honest; weighted blankets have the ability to sleep hot.
 They have heavier fill that leaves less room for airflow than non-weighted blankets.
-That being said, the Honeybird sleeps relatively cool.
+That being said, the Honeybird sleeps relatively cool compared to many other weighted blankets available on the market.
 It features breathable materials and the cover’s cooling cotton panel also feels cool against my skin.
-If you are a hot sleeper, and you want the benefits of a heated blanket, the Honeybird could be a great choice.
+If someone is a hot sleeper, and they want the benefits of a heated blanket, the Honeybird could be an excellent choice.

-- You are looking for a weighted blanket with great weight distribution.
-The Honeybird features some of the best weight distribution I have come across.
+- People who are looking for a weighted blanket with great weight distribution.
+The Honeybird features some of the best weight distribution I have come across on the market.
 Its diamond-pattern stitching and smaller grids help disperse the weight evenly across the entire blanket.
-You shouldn’t feel dead spots or areas that are extra heavy.
+People shouldn’t feel dead spots or areas that are extra heavy overall.

-- You prefer a throw-size weighted blanket.
-Some weighted blankets are made to fit your bed, while others are made to fit your body.
-The Honeybird falls into the latter category.
+- Those who prefer a throw-size weighted blanket.
+Some weighted blankets are made to fit a bed, while others are made to fit the body, and the Honeybird falls into the latter category.
 It is only available in a narrower, throw-size – the dimensions are 51″ x 75″.
-If you like a blanket that places its weight in a concentrated area and lets you cocoon yourself more easily, check out the Honeybird.
+If people like a blanket that places its weight in a concentrated area and lets people cocoon themselves more easily, check out the Honeybird.

-- You are a larger person.
-If you are on the heavier side, over 250 lbs, the Honeybird might not be the best match for you.
-It is always smart to find a weighted blanket that is around 10% of your body weight.
-Since the 20 lb blanket is the Honeybird’s heaviest option, it is possible you won’t get enough weight.
-Also, the throw-size might not fit your larger body.
+- Larger people.
+If people are on the heavier side, over 250 lbs, the Honeybird might not be the best match for them.
+It is always smart to find a weighted blanket that is around 10% of one’s body weight.
+Since the 20 lb blanket is the Honeybird’s heaviest option, it is possible people won’t get enough weight.
+Also, the throw-size might not fit a larger body.

-- You need a wider weighted blanket.
+- People who need a wider weighted blanket.
 The Honeybird only comes in a throw-size.
-If you want a weighted blanket that fits the size of your bed or you want a blanket for you and your partner, the Honeybird might not be the best match.
-There are definitely wider options out there.
+If people want a weighted blanket that fits the size of their bed or they want a blanket for themselves and their partner, the Honeybird might not be the best match.
+There are definitely wider options out there on the market.

-- You are looking for a more affordable weighted blanket.
-The Honeybird is a great deal when you think about what you’re getting.
-However, it might be more than you are willing to spend.
+- Those who are looking for a more affordable weighted blanket.
+The Honeybird is a great deal overall when people think about what they’re getting.
+However, it might be more than people are willing to spend.
 It is currently $195 for the 20 lb blanket and duvet cover.
-If you want to spend less on your purchase, there are more affordable blankets on the market.
+If people want to spend less on their purchase, there are more affordable blankets on the market.

 RELATED: Best Weighted Blanket